Skip to main content

 Get Started

-Request a Free Las Vegas Xeriscape Consultation.
+Request a Free Las Vegas Xeriscape Estimate.

 The Cash for Grass rebate window is open and the AB 356 deadline for HOA, commercial, and multifamily properties is on the calendar.
-Talk to a local Las Vegas xeriscape designer about converting your non-functional turf — at no cost or obligation.
+Talk to a local Las Vegas xeriscape provider about converting your non-functional turf — at no cost or obligation.

 (702) 555-0100